OneAnon/OneChic1Dimple.me/README.md

-# www.twitch.tv/onechic1dimple
-Hello this is a stale site for random things, experiments and more!
+Hello, this is a stale site for random things, experiments and more!